Blue Daze Growth and Care Guide

 Is Blue Daze Annual or Perennial?

-Blue Daze is a tender perennial that flourishes year-round in USDA Hardiness Zones 9–11, thriving in warm climates such as Florida, Southern Texas, and Coastal California.
+Blue Daze is typically treated as an annual, bringing a season of beauty to gardens before succumbing to frost.
+It can behave as a tender perennial in USDA Hardiness Zones 9–11; warm, frost-free climates such as Florida, Southern Texas, and Coastal California.
 In these regions, it provides consistent, vibrant color to landscapes without requiring replanting, making it a reliable choice for sunny gardens.
-Its ability to withstand heat, drought, and poor soil conditions makes it especially suited to these warmer areas, where it can grow vigorously and bloom profusely throughout the year.

-Best Varieties of Blue Daze (Evolvulus) TESTED
+Best Varieties of Blue Daze

 Planting Blue Daze